Blog

 Resources on Sexuality

 Books on sexuality are a dime a dozen.
 As a result, it can be challenging to sort through and find the best resources.
 As LGBTQ Christians, we might need a book or article to give to ministry leaders or parents on same-sex relationships or gender identity to help them understand the lives of sexual and gender minorities.
 Or, we may want resources to help us better articulate why we are theologically affirming of LGBTQ people.
-If that’s you, check out the Library on Sexuality compiled at The Redwood Center for Spiritual Care and Education, which provides a collection of helpful books, articles, and videos.
+If that’s you, check out biblical scholar Karen Keen’s resource list on sexuality and gender, which provides a collection of helpful books, articles, and videos.

 Want to Learn a 500 Year Old Christian Prayer?